Please feel free to get in touch with one of our friendly team – we’re always happy to help!

 Leave your car securely parked at our depot in Leeds or have it delivered locally for an extra fee.

-If you enjoyed the beaches in Dorset, you’re in for a treat once you get to Cornwall.
+You’re in for a treat once you get to Cornwall.
 Get yourself some surf lessons down at Fistral Beach, the surfing capital of the UK.
 After a day catching some waves and chilling on the beach, check out the amazing Eden project.
 Several plastic domes simulate a variety of climates from all over the world, allowing plants from a wide range of different environments to grow there.
 After your fill of science, head to the end of Britain and enjoy the stunning cliffs at Land’s End.
 Spend the evenings pottering around the quaint Cornish towns like Polzeath and Newquay, sampling the local pasties and seafood and stopping for a few pints in cosy pubs.

 The journey from Cornwall up to the Cotswolds is quite a long one but also a pretty one.
 The quickest route would be to go via Exeter, which would take around three and a half hours.
 If you’re looking for a more exciting way though, we’d recommend taking the A39 up the coast and going via Barnstaple and Minehead, which will take you along a beautiful coastal road and then through the Quantock Hills in Somerset.
 This will add about an hour and a half to your journey, but it is a much more enjoyable route and Minehead would make a nice pit stop halfway through for lunch.